-How Many Times Can You Enter the U.S. on a B1/B2 Visa?
+How Many Times Can You Visit the U.S. With a B1/B2 Visa?

 How Long Are Visitor Visas Valid in the U.S.?

 The B1/B2 Visa has a 10-year validity from its issuance, offering the liberty to visit the U.S. every now and then.
 However, for each individual visit to the United States, you’re permitted a maximum stay of 180 days or 6 months.
 Applicants are advised to use this time judiciously in order to avoid the trouble of overstaying your visa.

 What Happens if you Overstay Your Visitor Visa?

 Your U.S. stay is determined by the immigration officer upon entry at the port, typically aligning with your visit’s purpose— that could be visiting friends and family at their location, or even discussing business opportunities under esta.
 For proof, you must exit the U.S. by the date on your passport or I-94 form.
 Evidence of overstaying’s consequences can render your presence illegal, classifying you as an illegal immigrant, which has significant repercussions on your future visa processing and interview appointments.Overstaying a visa can be stressful, but understanding your options, including the visa process, and taking appropriate steps, like maintaining complete documentation, can mitigate potential consequences.
 One such step could be scheduling a visa interview appointment ahead of your travel plans.
 Here’s a guide we provide for you to ensure you adhere by the visa regulations, respect the assigned visa category, maintain your immigration status, and avoid creating any problematic situations for yourself as a visa applicant.